ElektraInitiative/libelektra/src/plugins/list/README.md

 Plugin * elektraListFindPlugin (Plugin * handle, const char * pluginName)
 ```

 `elektraListMountPlugin` can be used to add a new plugin to the config.
-The placement will be query from the plugin it self (from its
+The placement will be queried from the plugin itself (from its
 `infos/placements` metadata).
 If the plugin is added already nothing happens, otherwise `pluginConfig` is used to open the plugin.

 `elektraListUnmountPlugin` is the opposite, it is used to remove a plugin from the config.